Be part of our next chapter…..help us secure the future of The Leeds Library

-We are delighted to announce that the Leeds Library has completed the acquisition of 15, Commercial Street, the property next door to our current home, in the first expansion of the Library from its original footprint in over 140 years.
+We are delighted to announce that the Leeds Library has purchased 15 Commercial Street, the property next door to our current home, in the first extension in over 140 years.

-After two years of challenge and uncertainty, the move is an investment in our future: 42,000 books stored off-site will be united under one roof; we will become fully-accessible for the first time (with a through-floor lift installed in the new annex as well as improved welfare facilities); and the additional space will allow us to expand our programme of events, creating a new venue for culture in the heart of our city.
+The Next Chapter Project will see the Library expand from its current premises at 18 Commercial Street into the neighbouring building.
+The move is an investment in our future: 42,000 books stored off-site will be united under one roof; we will become fully-accessible for the first time in our history (with a through-floor lift installed in the new building as well as improved and accessible welfare facilities); and a dedicated event and education space will allow us to deliver a comprehensive, multi-disciplinary programme, designed to celebrate the magic of language, storytelling and reading.

-The project represents an investment of over £1.2million, and has been made possible with financial support from the Architectural Heritage Fund and the Ecology Building Society together with a contribution from the Library itself’
+The project represents an investment of over £1.2million, and has been made possible with financial support from the Architectural Heritage Fund and the Ecology Building Society, together with generous donations from our Members, and a contribution from the Library itself.